 Ron and his clients have been featured on NBC, ABC, CBS, CNN, FOX and virtually all other major television networks and print media.
 He regularly publishes articles about food safety and litigation which are read by viewers in over 180 countries.
 Through litigation, media commentary, and his food poisoning publications, Ron relentlessly challenges food companies to do a better job in making our food safe.

 Ron was raised in Baytown, Texas.
 He attended the University of Texas in Austin, where he received his bachelor’s degree in the Civil Engineering Honors Program in 1990, and his law degree in 1993.
-He has been married to his college sweetheart, Sarah, for 23 years.
+He has been married to his college sweetheart, Sarah, for 29 years.
 They have three children – Jessica, Ashley, and Jordan.

 The Simons moved to Steamboat Springs from Houston, Texas in 2012, and now enjoy fly fishing, snow skiing, horseback riding, golf, and mountain biking as a regular part of their daily routine.
-Jordan is also in the alpine program in the Steamboat Springs Winter Sports Club.
+Jordan is an alumni of the SSWSC alpine program and now skies for Dartmouth.

 In January of 2000, Pam purchased Prudential Trimontane Real Estate with another top agent, Cameron Boyd, to create the now formidable real estate firm of Steamboat Sotheby’s International Realty.
 The company has grown tremendously since 2000, and is home to 60 full-time agents and is the number one real estate office in North West Colorado.
 In 2010, Steamboat Sotheby’s International Realty (formerly Prudential Steamboat Realty) was chosen by Steamboat locals as the “Best Real Estate Agency” in the Best of the Boat poll.
 For the past 15 years, Pam has been in the top 1% of Prudential agents nationwide.